1802 Draped Bust Half Dime

 Description

 The 1802 Draped Bust Half Dime is a dime produced at the Philadelphia Mint as part of the Draped Bust Half Dimes 1796-1805 series.
-With a mintage of just 3,060, this is a rare issue sought by specialists.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1800-1805).
-Designed by Robert Scot.
+With a mintage of 3,060, this is an extremely rare issue.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1800-1805).
+A legendary rarity with only about 30 known survivors from a mintage of approximately 3,060.
+The key date of all half dime series.
+Estimated market value ranges from $131K to $688K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 16.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4268.
-The Draped Bust Half Dime continued the smallest silver denomination.
-The 1802 is a famous rarity with only about 30 survivors from a mintage of 3,060.

 External References